 Require Course Entry/Exit: This option allows you to require students to take a pre-test before starting their work, as well as requiring a post-text/final before their final grade will be shown.
 Checking the box makes the timings required.
 Leaving the boxes unchecked means that they are optional.
 Even though the timings may be optional, students can still complete them, and you will be able to view their grades.

 We have provided you with a simple slider mechanism so that you can quickly choose the grading scale you want for your students.
 It is based on their Average Words Per Minute.
 Let’s use the image below as an example.
 For an A, the student must have an Average WPM of at least 35, at least 30 for a B, 25 for a C, 20 for a D, and if they get below 20 they will receive an F.

 To change the scale simply select the pink slider and move it to the left or right.
 You can also manually type in the scale in the boxes on the right hand side.

 Adjust the section weights to assign lessons or sections to your profile.
 If you leave a section assignment at 0, it will be optional and not count towards the student’s grade.
 For score keeping reasons, it is easier to make sure the sections assignments ad up to 100%.
 You can always check by looking at the bottom right of the screen.
 You will see a “Sum of Section Weights” followed by the total.

-You can assign up to 10 created lessons.
+You can assign up to 10 created lessons, and each lesson can have up to 18 timings within.
 To assign a lesson, select it from the drop down list and click the “Assign” button.
 It will be assigned as an “optional” timing because it will have a weight of 0.
 To make it count towards the students’ grades, adjust the weight to something higher than 0.